LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Scaling of Resource Usage}

 In this section, we study how resource usage grows with the number of documents.
-In these experiments, we set any threshold parameters to 0.8, the number of random permutations for our LSH techniques to 128, and $p$ = 1e-5 for all Bloom filters.
-Ideally, we would have informed these parameter settings based on the optimal settings from \autoref{sec:25k}; however, scaling experiments on peS2o regularly took over a day to complete, limiting our ability to tune parameters and necessitating heuristic choices for parameter settings as we evaluated deduplication quality in parallel.
+In these experiments, we use the same settings shown in \autoref{tab:tuning_results}.
+We set the effective false positive rate for all Bloom filters to 1e-10.

 \autoref{fig:wall_clock_time} shows the wall clock time to deduplicate various subsets of peS2o with each method.
 Notably, MinHashLSH incurs the largest runtime while paragraph-level techniques such as DOLMA and CCNet are relatively fast.
-However, DOLMA and CCNet achieve this speed with significantly lower deduplication performance: see \autoref{sec:25k}.
-Meanwhile, LSHBloom, which has comparable deduplication performance to MinHashLSH, is much faster.
-To deduplicate all of peS2o, LSHBloom takes just five hours, whereas MinHashLSH takes 14 hours---almost a 3$\times$ speedup. \autoref{fig:wall_clock_time_breakdown} shows the breakdown of this time for MinHashLSH and LSHBloom; we can see that, as expected, the time to compute MinHashes is the same; however, the insertion and query latencies are significantly reduced in the Bloom filter-based index compared to the traditional LSHIndex.
+Meanwhile, LSHBloom, which has comparable deduplication performance to MinHashLSH, is significantly faster---demonstrating comparable runtime to that of a simpler paragraph-level technique.
+This is due to our Bloom filter index, for which insertion and querying only require a modest number of integer hashing operations.
+This speedup is illustrated in \autoref{fig:wall_clock_time_breakdown}.
+To deduplicate all of peS2o, LSHBloom takes just three hours, whereas MinHashLSH takes over 37 hours---over a 12$\times$ speedup.

 \autoref{fig:disk_usage} shows the disk usage for each method.
 We again see a similar trend.
-The paragraph-level techniques maintain only a single Bloom filter which leads to extremely low disk usage.
-Meanwhile, MinHashLSH's index grows steadily in size as the number of documents increases.
-LSHBloom's index also grows linearly in the number of documents but at a reduced rate.
-When processing all of peS2o, LSHBloom requires just 1~GB vs.\ the 180~GB taken by MinHashLSH---a 180$\times$ reduction.
+The paragraph-level techniques maintain only a single Bloom filter, which leads to extremely low disk usage.
+LSHBloom's index also grows linearly in the number of documents, but at a reduced rate compared to that of MinHashLSH.
+When processing all of peS2o, LSHBloom requires just 11~GB of disk while MinHashLSH uses over 200~GB of disk---an 18$\times$ reduction.